SevenThanh/SevenThanh/README.md

 ### 👋Hello there, I am a
 - CS + Math student with expected graduation date of May 2027 from Stevens Institute of Technology
 - Fullstack Developer Intern @Contentstack Fall 2024
+- Software Engineering Fellowship @Headstarter AI and Research Assistant @Stevens Summer 2024
 - Software Application Developer Intern @Inchtone Global Spring 2024
-- Software Engineering Fellowship @Headstarter AI
 - You can visit my personal website for more! (still updating sorry...)

 ### :thinking:  What is Johan Doing?